Ankorstore / Food & Drinks / Bastide du Laval

 Harvesting is done manually, with combs and nets.

-Processing the olives in your own mill makes it possible to reduce the time between harvest and trituration as much as possible, thus avoiding any risk of fermentation or loss of aromas.
+Processing the olives in your own mill allows you to minimize the time between harvest and crushing, thus avoiding any risk of fermentation or loss of aromas.

-Finally, and for the same purpose, the extraction technique is cold.
+Finally, and with the same objective, the extraction technique is done cold.

-The flagship product, a “fruity green” type oil, with a very low acidity level, is the result of this set of factors, in particular this extraction method, but not only!
+The flagship product, a typical “green fruity” oil, with a very low acidity level, is the result of this set of factors, in particular this extraction method, but not only!

 We must also take into account the influence of the terroir, the varieties, and the optimal maturity of the olives.